variantstudios/greeleydowntown.com/_signature_events/first-friday-a-night-of-art.md

 822 8th Street

-Lincoln Park Emporium will not have an event on Friday, August 3rd.
+No information provided.

-### Madison & Main Gallery
+Madison & Main Gallery

 927 16th Street

-On First Friday, August 3, the Madison and Main Gallery will host an artist demonstration from 5:30 -7pm.
-Gregory Mayse will be sharing his painting techniques.
-This demonstration is open to the public and will be taking place at the Gallery located at 927 16th St. in Greeley.
-Bicycle Art Show 2018 is their 5th such show, bringing Bicycle Art to the community.
-This show which runs through August 31, features guest artists and gallery members and their bicycle inspired creations.
-The slate of guest artists are Felisha Brower, Stephanie Burchett, Nancy Condit, Gregory Mayse, Lori Ozzello, Joe Lee Parker, Colette Pitcher, Brittany Schmidt, Armando Silva, Sherise Talbott, Tangier Wright, and Ruth Wydeven.
-The Madison & Main Gallery is an artists-owned gallery.
-Hours are 10 a.m. to 6 p.m.
-Monday through Friday and 10 a.m. to 4 p.m.
-Saturday.
+Join the Madison and Main Gallery as they welcome a new fall show “Home Is Where The Art Is”.
+There is nothing like original art to beautify a room or create a comfortable, pleasant living space and this show includes pieces designed for functional use in the home as well as artwork inspired by artist’s ideas of home, family, and sense of place.
+The new work of ten guest artists and several gallery artists gives the gallery a fresh look.
+The featured pieces are thought provoking and vibrant with color.
+They include functional and decorative pottery, oil paintings, watercolors, acrylics, maple burl clocks, a variety of handmade jewelry, and many other new works.
+The slate of guest artists includes: Miki Baxter, Barbara DeMarlie, Abby Einer, Christina Hellyer, Fred Leuchter, Gregory Mayse, Natalie Opp-Mash, Kara Peterson, Margaret Puentes, and Joni Wilson.
+Light refreshments and live music performance by Connor Shaw.
+Gallery hours are 10am-6pm Monday-Friday and 10am-4pm Saturday.
 For more details about the show, call the Gallery at (970) 351-6201 or visit www.madisonandmaingallery.com

 ### Margie’s Java Joint

 931 16th Street

-No information provided.
+Margie’s Java Joint will host an opening reception for local artist WHY6.
+Margie's will be open for business as usual throughout the reception and appetizers will be provided.
+The show will consist of a series of expressive portraits, some of which depict people from right here in Greeley.

 ### Mariposa Plants & Flowers

 801 8th Street, #110

-Mariposa Plants & Flowers will feature a Local Artist Pop-Up Show.
-Come check out and support local Greeley artists, enjoy refreshments, and enter to win an exclusive drawing.
-Don't miss out!
+No information provided.

 ### Showcase Art Center